zzhangjii/learning-library/workshops/vbcs/jumpstart/README.md

   ![](images/000JumpStart/JS8.PNG)

 - You should see the introduction Visual Builder page.
-Click the New button to create an application
+Click the **New** button to create an application

   ![](images/000JumpStart/JS9.PNG)

   ![](images/000JumpStart/JS10.PNG)

-- Enter the Application Name using a prefix of `charts-` followed by your initials123
+- Enter the Application Name using a prefix of `charts-` followed by your `initials` and a suffix of `123`.

   **Application Name**